ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 3: Image classification performance (test accuracy) on flowers classification dataset under a test-time hue shift*
 </div>

 In Figure 3, both the baseline ResNet-18 and the CE-ResNet-18 demonstrate good performance when no hue shift is applied (test-time hue shift of 0 degrees).
 The average accuracy across all test-time shifts of all models is reported in the legend.
-The CE-ResNet-18 displays optimal performance in three specific hue areas, which correspond to the three discrete orientations it is trained on.
+The CE-ResNet-18 displays optimal performance in three specific hue areas, which correspond to the three discrete rotations it is trained on.
 Moreover, the CE-ResNet-18 consistently maintains performance levels above or equal to the original ResNet-18 across almost all hue shifts, indicating its dominance across distributional changes.

 When trained with jitter, both models exhibit robustness against distributional shifts, in line with the original author's findings, with the CE-ResNet-18 showing slightly better performance.
 This advantage is attributed to more efficient weight sharing, meaning that more information about other features could be stored.
 Additional insight into the relation between jitter and the CE-ResNet-18 model in terms of accuracy is provided in Appendix [Reproduction of Jitter Ablation Study](#c-reproduction-of-jitter-ablation-study).
 Notably, these models take around six times longer to train than the non-jittered models.
 The extended training duration of these models could be attributed to the convoluted sampling process involved in generating jittered images.